zenozeng/p5-sketchpad/design/README.md

     When click on expressions like `background(255, 255, 255)`,
     a color picker will be displayed to help them choose the desired color.

+- Sketch Area

+    A simple sketch area for writing a few lines of code and preview.
+    Like a REPL.

 - Builtin Getting Started

 - Builtin Reference (with interactive search)